szalashaska/my-vertical-world/README.md

 ## Setup

+App contains prebuild frontend and databse with some content for better user experience.
-To run this project, open its directory, download all dependencies and requirements.
+To run this project, open its directory, download and install all dependencies and requirements.
 After that run django web server:

 ```
 cd ../my-vertical-world